The load stage of the ETL process depends largely on what you intend to do with the data once it’s loaded into the data warehouse. Uses could include:

 - The pipeline destination (e.g. a data warehouse) is offline

 Any of these problems will likely result in data that is either incomplete or wrong.
 Recovering from these issues can be a massive headache.

 Keep Learning about ETL Loading

-Part 1 & part 2 of the Redshift Database Benchmarks – Speed is a huge consideration when evaluating the effectiveness of a load process.
-These two mini-studies analyze COPY performance with compressed files, and the COPY performance of of CSV, JSON, and Avro.
+Part 1 and part 2 of the results of Amazon Redshift database benchmarks – Speed is a huge consideration when evaluating the effectiveness of a load process.
+These two mini-studies analyze COPY performance with compressed files, and the COPY performance of CSV, JSON, and Avro.

 ETL vs. ELT for data warehousing – “In the case of ETL, data is moved to an intermediate platform where the transformation rules are applied before passing the data along to the data warehouse.
 By contrast, ELT uses standard transfer mechanisms such as FTP to transfer the data directly to the data warehouse infrastructure.”

-Methods of Incremental Loading in Data Warehouse – This tutorial explains the popular incremental, or delta, loading method, which only loads records that have not yet been read and loaded into the data warehouse.
+Methods of Incremental Loading in Data Warehouse – This tutorial explains the incremental, or delta, loading method, which loads only records that have not yet been read and loaded into the data warehouse.